 In Virginia, you can be charged with driving under the influence (DUI) if:

 - Your blood alcohol concentration (BAC) is 0.08 percent or higher, or

-- You have detectable controlled substances in your system, including 0.02 milligram of cocaine per liter of blood or 0.1 milligram of methamphetamine per liter of blood.
+- You have detectable controlled substances in your system, including 0.02 milligrams of cocaine per liter of blood or 0.1 milligrams of methamphetamine per liter of blood.